ENCCS/gromacs-gpu-performance/content/index.rst

-This material is targeted towards researchers who already have experience with GROMACS and who would like to learn how to improve simulation performance by running on GPUs.
+This material is targeted towards researchers who already have experience with GROMACS and who would like to learn how to improve simulation performance when running on GPUs.